 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 The Oodnadatta Track is a fun alternative to the Stuart Highway and a great way to get to Coober Pedy.
 It’s 620 km of unsealed road known for being a little rough around the edges.
 But that just makes it all the more exciting.
+The track is the attraction itself, with a side of ruins of former Ghan railway stations, trickling mound springs and quintessential outback scenery.

-This guide covers everything you need to know about the Oodnadatta Track and all of its must see stops.
+This guide covers everything you need to know about the Oodnadatta Track and all of its must-see stops.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!